Tone-Deaf

 The total runtime of Tone-Deaf is 87 minutes (1h 27m).
 Ensuring you have enough time for the full cinematic experience.

-Analyzing the audience sentiment, IMDb rating of 5.2/10, and global collection metrics, Tone-Deaf stands as a challenging project for the creators.
-It remains an essential piece of the 2019 cinematic year.
+Analyzing the overall audience sentiment, verified rating of 5.2/10, and global performance metrics, Tone-Deaf is classified as a AVERAGE.
+It remains an essential part of the 2019 cinematic calendar.

 Frequently Asked Questions